anayatkhan1/Obsidian_vault/README.md

 - **Customized Themes**:
   - A visually appealing theme tailored for developers to improve readability and focus.

-## Folder Structure

-The folder structure is designed to facilitate easy navigation and efficient note-taking.
-Here’s a brief overview:

-### Explanation of the Structure

-- **Daily Notes**: For daily reflections and task tracking.
-- **Monthly & Yearly Notes**: For periodic reviews and planning.
-- **Projects**: Dedicated folders for ongoing projects.
-- **Areas**: Categories for different aspects of your life or work.
-- **Resources**: A collection of useful articles, tutorials, and references.
-- **Archives**: Store completed projects or notes that are no longer active.

 ## Installation

 To use this template: